Semroc Arcon-Hi

 Semroc has developed (or continues t' develop) a line o' kits called "Retro Repro".
 These kits are reproductions o' out-of-production models that had some level o' significance in t' model rocket industry.
 Begad!
 T' kits are generally true t' t' original except for utilizin' modern techniques as well as materials.

-T' Arcon-Hi was a kit first developed by Centuri in t' mid-1960s.
+T' Arcon-Hi be a kit first developed by Centuri in t' mid-1960s.
+Aye aye!
+It was a semi-scale model o' t' Arcon soundin' rocket.
+Centuri converted it t' a 2-stage kit usin' a double-coupler method that was later patented.
 Blimey!
-It be a semi-scale model o' t' Arcon soundin' rocket.
-Ahoy!
-Centuri converted it t' a 2-stage kit usin' a double-coupler method that was later patented.
-The sustainer was a 1/6th scale model o' t' soundin' rocket, but t' booster was nay t' scale as it wasn't original t' the soundin' rocket.
+The sustainer was a 1/6th scale model o' t' soundin' rocket, me hearties, but t' booster was nay t' scale as it wasn't original t' the soundin' rocket.

 Semroc describes this kit as a Skill Level 2 and that seems about right.
-Ahoy!
-There are many components, a unique couplin' method, matey, some techniques that require t' builder t' pay attention (no real "gotchas" but does require planning), and precision durin' buildin' is necessary.
+There are many components, me bucko, me hearties, a unique couplin' method, some techniques that require t' builder t' pay attention (no real "gotchas" but does require planning), ya bilge rat, and precision durin' buildin' is necessary.

 This rocket is perfect for t' Skill Level 1 builder lookin' for a challenge or a step up t' Level 2.